WillsterJohnson/sk-mono/README.md

 ## Contributing

-**Important: sk-mono is written almost entirely in Rust.
+**Important: SKMono is written almost entirely in Rust.
 Aside from a short install script, there is very little JavaScript here.**

-Currently sk-mono is not currently accepting code contributions.
+Currently SKMono is not currently accepting code contributions.

 If you have found a bug, have an idea for a feature, or think there's a better way to do something, please open an issue.

 ## License

-sk-mono is distributed under the GNU General Public License v3.0.
+SKMono is distributed under the GNU General Public License v3.0.
 See [the license file](LICENSE.txt) for more information.